droglenc/RcourseWiDNR2016/README.md

 WiDNR_Statewide_2016
 ====================

-Materials for "Introduction to R using the FM Database" at the WiDNR Statewide Meeting, 7-Mar-16.
+These are the source materials for the "Introduction to R using the FM Database" workshop at the WiDNR Statewide Meeting, 8-Mar-16.
+Please see [the related webpage](http://derekogle.com/RcourseWiDNR2016/) to more easily access these materials.